ably/engineering/sdk/pull-requests.md

 - Ideally, in most cases, PRs should be landed (merged) to the `main` branch by the Lead Engineer responsible for that client library
 - Avoid publishing comments into that public domain that just represent housekeeping or reminders to other team members - these should more appropriately be handled as internal messaging over Slack (probably via the appropriate SDK repository channel)

+### Considerations when adding reviewers
+Enforced number of approvals is based on that PR contains trivial changes.
+On any instance of a non-trivial change approval of more than one reviewer should be seeked.
+While 'trivial changes' is a subjective matter, developers should use their own judgements.
+Some examples of trivial changes are:
+- Comment changes.
+- Non public function / class / variable renames.
+- Code formattings.
+- A string literal, an error code where the change is well documented.
+Such as in a feature spec document.

+Any other changes to the code will benefit from reviews from more than one person.
+In some instances the number of reviewers should be increased.
+Some examples of such changes are:
+- Public API change.
+- Library struture changes.
+New modules, extensions, splits etc.
+- A change on a core algorithm.
+For example the way the library handles message queueing.
+- An important architectural change.
+Internal communication architecture, message flow architecture, etc.

 ## Etiquette

 ### Conversations